 As a small business owner, we understand that you’re likely juggling your responsibilities carefully and that creating a plan may seem counterproductive.
-But, as we’ve mentioned before, a plan will actually help you become more efficient and save time overall.
+However, as we’ve mentioned before, a plan will actually help you become more efficient and save time overall.

 “A goal without a plan is just a wish.”

 “By failing to prepare, you are preparing to fail.”